AdminTurnedDevOps/ABox/README.md

 • Server-side provider tools explicitly disabled and tested

 Docs / Phase 0 leftovers
-• docs/architecture.md, threat model, ADRs, roadmap
+• threat model, ADRs, roadmap
 • Phase 0.5 spike recorded as Planned vs verified
-• PLAN still says “no TSI” in one table and “TSI inet for HTTPS” in another — needs a single decision
+• PLAN still says “no TSI” in one table and “TSI inet for HTTPS” in another — needs a single decision (code: vsock flags 0, no TSI)